 The Type B Essay: Writing Your Essay Backwards

-Isn’t it nice to know that you don’t have to have experienced extraordinary challenges to write a great college essay?
+And by the way, isn’t it nice to know that you don’t have to have experienced extraordinary challenges to write a great college essay?
 (See essay above.)
-If you know what you want to study but did not experience significant challenges, you’re going to reverse engineer your essay.
+If you know what you want to study but did not experience significant challenges, you can reverse-engineer your essay.
 Here’s what I mean:

 PART ONE: Essential Qualities